What is coaching?

 What issues can be discussed in coaching?

-In terms of issues that can be discussed, coaching is not so different than therapy.
+In terms of issues that can be discussed, coaching is not so different from therapy.
 The main issues that I find my clients want to discuss are the following:

 - Stress related to their professional life